ep00ch/CMS_SBC/README.md

 ## Background

 The CMS 9619 and 9609 computers are EXORBus compatible, have MC6809 processors and a number of PIAs and ACIAs, making them fairly capable SBCs.
 The ROMS appear to be versions of the MICROWARE SYSTEMS CORPORATION DEBUG machine monitor.
 [The source code of an earlier version of it](http://www.retro.co.za/6809/documents/debug09.pdf) is available online.
 The sections with similar functions have comments straight from that document.
+The [debugger in Nitros-9](https://github.com/boisy/nitros9/blob/master/level1/cmds/debug.asm) contains similar code.
 There also appears to be user code in U17_9619 that I have not looked at yet.

 ## Prerequisites